MaltheRaschke/B.Sc.-Thesis-Event-based-camera/README.md

 - After installing Unreal Engine 4.27 and AirSim from https://microsoft.github.io/AirSim/ the event_pack package should be placed in catkin_ws.
 - The "datagen" package is available from https://github.com/phxhuy/datagen for generating flying scenarios.
 - The "dv-ros" package for the iniVation DVXplorer mini event-based camera is available from https://gitlab.com/inivation/dv/dv-ros

+Video clips are available in the inference results for review of the predicted bboxes.